Youssef-abdelouali/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #Script 5 : Display the first 10 lines of /etc/passwd using the command ' head -n 10 /etc/passwd '
 #Script 6 : displays the third line of the file iacta using the command ' cat iacta | head -n 3 | tail -n 1
 #Script 7 : creates a file named exactly " \*\\\'\"Best School"\'\\\*$\?\*\*\*\*\*:)"
+#Script 8 : writes into the file ls_cwd_content the result of the command ls -la using the command ls -la > ls_cwd_content